News & Blog Archive

 When it comes to cybercrime, you don't get a much more target-rich environment than the Olympics, Raytheon's Mark Orlando writes.

 While knowing who is behind a hack can be useful to the private sector, the act of doing the identification itself is best left to military and intelligence agencies, experts say.

 -The Hackers' Playbook

-A major cyber breach at energy companies around the world has become a virtual handbook on how to identify and prevent modern attacks on critical infrastructure.
+Major cyber breaches at energy companies have created a virtual handbook on how to identify and prevent modern attacks on critical infrastructure.